Gluten free lactation cookies are about to be a little mound of delicious happiness to get you through those super sleepy days.

 The other day I got a message from a reader asking if I had any good lactation cookies on the blog.
 YES!
 My mind jumped up from a sleepy morning to shout I HAVE THE BEST LACTATION COOKIE RECIPE.

 I found my recipe box tucked away in a cabinet.
-The box I used to cook from before I had a blog.
-I dug out the lactation cookie recipe that I used to LIVE on when I had my babies.
-And I blasted it onto the internet.
+Hello, old friend.
+I dug out the lactation cookie recipe.
+I LIVED on this recipe when I had little babies.
+And now, I’m blasting it onto the internet.

-Anyway, let’s make these Oatmeal Chocolate Chip Lactation Cookies!
-You don’t need to be lactating to eat them.
-No, you won’t start lactating to eat them.
+You don’t need to be lactating to eat these cookies.
+No, you won’t start lactating when you eat them.
 They’re safe for a whole family.
-If you have zero interest in the milk supply aspect, you can leave out the Brewer’s yeast and just make some yummy oatmeal chocolate chip cookies!
+If you have zero interest in the milk supply aspect and just want a chewy, hearty oatmeal cookie, you can leave out the Brewer’s yeast and just make some yummy oatmeal chocolate chip cookies!